 The first sign of breast cancer is the most noticeable and is easy to detect with a simple self-exam…

 1. A lump or lumps in the breast

 A breast lump is usually the first sign of breast cancer.
 These lumps can emerge in any area of the breast and vary in size.
-How these lumps feel will also vary by individual.
-For some, they can feel like a solid or a squishy mass.
-For others, they can feel painful.
+For some people, breast lumps feel like a solid or squishy mass, while for others, they can feel downright painful.